 University Open House

 Open House is a great way to gather information about the wide variety of resources available to students at NC State University.
 There will be many activities taking place during Open House.
-To get an idea of what to expect at Open House, you can check out last year’s University Open House Program.
+To get an idea of what to expect at Open House and to plan your day, check out the 2014 University Open House Program.
+Have an interactive digital program always at your fingertips during Open House, view the program on your mobile web browser via our NC State Guides web portal or download our smartphone app NC State Guides (once your in the app, click Download Guides and look for University Open House 2014).

 There is no formal schedule to your day.
 However, to make the most of your day, we recommend the following: